versatica/mediasoup/README.md

 * José Luis Millán [[github](https://github.com/jmillan/)]

-## Sponsors

-* [46 Labs LLC](https://46labs.com): Special thanks to 46 Labs where we both, José Luis and Iñaki, develop a mediasoup based multiparty video conferencing app focused on the enterprise market for more than a year.

 ## Donate

 You can support mediasoup by becoming a [sponsor][donate] or making a [donation][donate].
 Thanks!